Mailbird is a Windows desktop with a Mac build. Epistles is everywhere your inbox already lives

 If your primary device is a Windows desktop, your mail is mostly Gmail and Outlook over IMAP, and you want Slack and your task manager docked in the same window, Mailbird is a credible choice and we will not pretend otherwise.
 The integrations bundle is the wedge, and it is a real one for a real shape of working day.
 Pay for it.

-If your inbox includes a Fastmail account that has outlasted three jobs, a ProtonMail you would rather not run a Bridge process for, a Microsoft 365 mailbox you would like to reach over MS Graph rather than flattened IMAP, or if you read mail on Linux, on an iPhone, or on an Android, then Mailbird cannot help and Epistles can.
+If your inbox includes a Fastmail account that has outlasted three jobs, a ProtonMail you would rather not run a Bridge process for, a Microsoft 365 mailbox you would like to reach over OWA rather than flattened IMAP, or if you read mail on Linux, on an iPhone, or on an Android, then Mailbird cannot help and Epistles can.
 The native-protocols and cross-platform story is the wedge on this side of the page.

 If you are still looking